Eid Al Adha 2017 and 2018

 Eid al-Adha commemorates the Quranic account of Ibrahim unquestioningly offering up Ishmael on Mount Moriah in obedience to Allah’s command.
 Allah then sends an angel to stop the sacrifice short, allowing Ishmael to live, and assures Ibrahim that his sacrifice “has already been accepted.”

-For those who do not own flocks and cannot afford to buy a sacrificial animal on their own, family and group purchases are common.
+For those who cannot afford to buy a sacrificial animal on their own, family and group purchases are common.
 The meat from the sacrificed animal is traditionally divided into three parts.
 A third is kept by the family, a third is given to friends and relatives, and a third is donated to the poor.

 Experience the Floating Markets of Thailand

 Shopping is a popular pastime in Thailand and massive malls and street markets can be found in virtually every part…